 The PHA may impose variations to the HQS as long as the additional criteria are not likely to adversely affect the health or safety of participant families or severely restrict housing choices for families.
-HUD approval is required only if more stringent standards are imposed.
-HUD approval is not required if the variations are clarifications of HUD's acceptability criteria or performance standards [24 CFR 982.401(a)(4)].

-8-I C. LIFE-THREATENING CONDITIONS [24 CFR 982.404(A); FR NOTICE 1/18/17]
+8-I C. LIFE-THREATENING CONDITIONS [24 CFR 5.705; FR NOTICE 1/18/17]